likeastore/ngDialog/README.md

 > Modal dialogs and popups provider for [Angular.js](http://angularjs.org/) applications.

-ngDialog is small (~2Kb), has minimalistic API, highly customizable through themes and has only Angular.js as dependency.
+ngDialog is ~10Kb, has minimalistic API, highly customizable through themes and has only Angular.js as dependency.

 ### [Demo](http://likeastore.github.io/ngDialog)